stoeps13/connections-doc/source/admin/admin/t_admin_common_enable_mail.md

     </source>
     ```

+    !!! note
-    **Note:** When you disable notifications during the installation process, all the email channels are set to false.
+    When you disable notifications during the installation process, all the email channels are set to false.
 Source events are left at true because notification events are still valid to be sent and displayed in the Home page activity stream.
 Setting the entire source to false disables all events, which means that notification emails will not be sent and will not display in the My Notifications view in the Home page.

 6. Save, close, and then check in the notification-config.xml file as described in [Accessing the notification configuration file](t_admin_common_checkout_notification_config.md).